-• Genuine Jesus can be outside of the box: Sometimes the genuine presence of Jesus says and/or does things that seem strange and/or confusing and/or disturbing because they are

-"outside of the box" for the recipient and/or facilitator,39 or because they present truth that the recipient and/or facilitator have difficulty accepting.40 It is always important to humbly, carefully consider this possibility.
+• Genuine Jesus can be outside of the box: Sometimes the genuine presence of Jesus says and/or does things that seem strange and/or confusing and/or disturbing because they are "outside of the box" for the recipient and/or facilitator, 52 or because they present truth that the recipient and/or facilitator have difficulty accepting.
+53 It is always important to humbly, carefully consider this possibility.

 When considering this possibility, you will want to watch very carefully regarding "Is the whole picture life-giving?"
 And you should continue to watch this closely as you work with the possible-Jesus presence over time.
 For example, I have worked with recipients who have been confused and disturbed by the fact that Jesus wanted to be with them, and by the way He related to them with profound tenderness and compassion, even while they were still floundering in messy, painful sin and dysfunction.
 They had been taught that Jesus would only want to be with people after they surrendered, repented, and turned away from the sin and dysfunction in their lives, and they were therefore afraid that the presence that was showing up in their Immanuel sessions might not really be Jesus.
-However, as these recipients continued to work with this "possible Jesus," it became increasingly clear that the work was profoundly life-giving, and that observable positive changes were steadily accumulating.
+However, as these recipients continued to work with this "possible Jesus," it became increasingly clear that the work was profoundly lifegiving, and that observable positive changes were steadily accumulating.

-- 3. Have you ever used EMDR with the Immanuel Approach?
+C. Have you ever used EMDR with the Immanuel Approach?
 I routinely use EMDR with the Immanuel Approach in my professional practice.
 My perception is that it can provide a neurological turbo-charge that speeds the healing process.
 But it can also overwhelm recipients and breach defenses that they are not yet ready to surrender voluntarily, and therefore needs to be used very carefully by mental health professionals with appropriate training.
 In recent years, most of my clients have been getting such good results with the Immanuel Approach that they have not felt the need or desire to include EMDR as an additional resource.
 At this time, the primary place for EMDR in my practice is for finding and removing memory-anchored blockages that are preventing a client from being able to use the Immanuel Approach.
-For a much more detailed discussion of EMDR and the Immanuel Approach, see the essay, "The Immanuel Approach and EMDR: F.A.Q.s and Common Misunderstandings."
-41 - 4.
-As a mental health professional, is it appropriate to bill insurance for Immanuel Approach sessions?
-First of all, in light of the discussion above regarding empirical evidence supporting the Immanuel Approach, it should be clear that it is appropriate to include the Immanuel Approach as part of the treatment plan for a wide variety of clinical mental
+For a much more detailed discussion of EMDR and the Immanuel Approach, see the essay, "The Immanuel Approach and EMDR: F.A.Q.s and

-39See the "Could this Really be from God?" section in chapter 28 in the big lion book for examples of Jesus saying and/or doing things that some might experience as "outside of the box."
+52See the "Could this Really be from God?" section in chapter 28 in the big lion book for examples of Jesus saying and/or doing things that some might experience as "outside of the box."

-40With respect to Jesus presenting truth that we have difficulty accepting: The different denominations and factions within Christianity disagree regarding a number of important questions/issues.
+53With respect to Jesus presenting truth that we have difficulty accepting: The different denominations and factions within Christianity disagree regarding a number of important questions/issues.
 Both sides can't be right.
 This means that many of us must be mistaken regarding one or more of these important questions/issues.
 What do we do with the possibility that the genuine presence of Jesus might present truth that indicates we are in error regarding an important question or issue?